-These are some of the insightful questions we received at my All About Bees program at the Discovery Museum last year.
-On August 15th I will run the program at the Museum again.
+These are some of the insightful questions we received at my All About Bees program at the Discovery Museum in the past two years.

 All About Bees features five drop-in activities: 1) Be the Beekeeper, 2) Honey Tasting, 3) Rolled Wax Candles, 4) The Bee Box, and 5) Honey Bee Anatomy.
 A grant from the American Association of Professional Apiculturists (AAPA) Extension Activities Award allowed me to purchase new supplies for the program, including colorful wax for candle making, a new teaching hive, and honey sticks to pass out.

 Be the Beekeeper

 At this station, I set up a brand-new Mann Lake hive with teaching frames, a beekeeping veil, and a pair of beekeeping gloves.
 With the help of an undergraduate intern, kids donned the bee gear and opened the hive as if they were the beekeeper, examining the teaching frames along the way.
 Kids loved getting to know what it looks like inside the hive, without the fear of getting stung.
 This was also a great photo opportunity for parents and guardians!

 Honey Bee Anatomy